semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 Semgrep CLI provides a convenient testing mechanism for your rules.
-You can simply write code and provide a few annotations to let Semgrep know where you are/aren't expecting findings.
+You can simply write code and provide a few annotations to let Semgrep know where you are or aren't expecting findings.
 Semgrep provides the following annotations:

 - `ruleid: <rule-id>`, for protecting against false negatives